Central Auckland Playgrounds

 Established 1879

-Playground upgraded Late 2016
+Playground redeveloped 2016

 Facilities Accessible toilets, fitness equipment, tennis courts, sports fields, picnic tables, seating, drinking fountains

-Walking 1km Western Park Path loop around the park
+Walking 1.1 km Western Park Path loop

-What Visitors Say
+What Visitors Often Say

 Where to Learn More